HIP-904: Frictionless Airdrops

 Receiver

-2. As a receiver who has pending airdrops, I want to be able to claim the airdrops using a Claim API.
+- As a receiver who has pending airdrops, I want to be able to claim the airdrops using a Claim API.
 I expect to receive this airdrop without paying for association fee and custom fee.
-I understand that if the sender does not have this token in their account when I claim it or if they have cancelled the pending airdrop, this claim request will fail, and the pending airdrop will be deleted.
+I understand that if the token is deleted or if the sender does not have this token in their account when I claim it, then the claim request will fail, but the pending transfer will continue to exist.
+I understand that if they have cancelled the pending airdrop, this claim request will fail.

-4. As a user with receiver signature required enabled any airdrops sent to me will result in a pending transfer, even with open slots.
+- As a user with receiver signature required enabled, if I have NOT signed the transaction, airdrop sent to me will go to pending regardless of open slots.

 General Airdrop User Stories